ambus/gfc/README.md

 - [X] build bin
 - [X] update Readme file - add info how to use this tools and template example
 - [X] add default template
-- [x] minimal and maximum number of characters
+- [X] minimal and maximum number of characters
-- [ ] npm publish
+- [X] npm publish
+- [X] add option to conditionally add text at the begining of the line
+- [X] describe all possible fields appearing in the template
 - [ ] add ctrl+c or ESC to cancel
 - [ ] multiline text
-- [ ] describe all possible fields appearing in the template
 - ... more

 ### Dependencies